-We find ourselves in 2022 with more access to information, entertainment and social connections than ever before.
-If we look back over the last couple of years, the need for electronic communication was essential for day to day life, as we found ourselves in the middle of a world-wide pandemic.
+We find ourselves in 2023 with more access to information, entertainment and social connections than ever before.
+If we look back over the last year, the need for electronic communication was essential for day to day life, as we found ourselves in the middle of a world-wide pandemic.
 Those of us who could transition to remote work or work from home, relied on the internet to continue working.
 Those of us who are social creatures, and need that community of friends to survive, found ways to communicate through Zoom, FaceTime, Messenger and the list goes on.

 But the question remains; “How do I stay safe while surfing the internet?”
 There are several strategies that can be used, and I will use the remainder of this blog to outline some of these measures.

 One of the simplest things that can be done, is to not allow our young people to use devices where we can’t monitor what they are doing.
 Back in the day of personal computers being the main connection to the internet, they would generally be in a fixed location.
 Now, with smart phones, gaming systems and other devices that have access via Wi-Fi or cellular data, it is easier for our young people to come across potentially dangerous content without any adult being aware.
 The chances of being randomly contacted by a stranger have increased tremendously in recent years.

 As parents or guardians, we must educate our young people about the reality that a person that contacts us through social media or other internet connections, may not be who they say they are.
 This is a typical method of those who seek out children and youth to exploit them, a grooming process to build trust.